LikithChittineni/Automation-Projects/AI-Powered Resume Screening Automation (n8n)/Readme.md

 This workflow automates the initial candidate screening process using AI.
 Applicants submit their details and resume through a web form, the resume is analyzed by an LLM, and qualified candidates are automatically shortlisted, recorded in Google Sheets, and notified via email.

-Features
+##Features
-📄 Resume upload and PDF text extraction
+-📄 Resume upload and PDF text extraction
-🤖 AI-powered resume analysis using OpenAI GPT-4.1 Mini 📊 ATS compatibility scoring (0-100)
+-🤖 AI-powered resume analysis using OpenAI GPT-4.1 Mini -📊 ATS compatibility scoring (0-100)
-⭐ Candidate suitability rating and summary generation ✅ Automatic shortlisting based on ATS score threshold 📑 Candidate data storage in Google Sheets
+-⭐ Candidate suitability rating and summary generation -✅ Automatic shortlisting based on ATS score threshold -📑 Candidate data storage in Google Sheets
-📧 HR notification emails
+-📧 HR notification emails
-📨 Automated confirmation emails to applicants
+-📨 Automated confirmation emails to applicants

 Candidate Form Submission
             │